← Back to research

 Executive Summary

 Moltis is a Rust-based personal AI gateway that packs enterprise-grade features into a single binary.
 Multi-provider LLMs, sandboxed execution, long-term memory, voice support, MCP tools, cron scheduling, OAuth, and multi-channel access — all without npm, Python, or external dependencies.
-Inspired by OpenClaw, but built for those who want a compiled, self-contained solution.
+Built by Fabien Penso and publicly launched in February 2026 as a security-focused answer to the January OpenClaw disclosures, it positions itself as "secure by design" — sandboxed by default, with no plugin marketplace to get supply-chain attacked through [moltis-website].
+As of June 2026 it ships releases roughly weekly and offers one-click OpenClaw import [moltis-releases].

 AttributeValue